spreadwyvern/kidney-sonography/README.md

 [![Video](GUI.jpg)](https://drive.google.com/file/d/1ZA_Six_tb08KlZSlzHtbEbx7K01fn_xA/preview)

 ### Windows distribution
 Executable application for Windows environment.
-The full model version utilizes the 10-model-ensemble model used in our paper, it requires a nVidia GPU with 4GB VRAM.
+The full model version utilizes the 10-model-ensemble model used in our paper, it requires a GPU with 4GB VRAM.
 There is also a lite version with 5-model ensemble which requires 2GB VRAM, suitable for entry-level GPUs, yet at a cost of performance.
 #### Usage
 Dowload the file below and extract.
 Execute 'RenalFnXNet.exe'.